emmajanedrews/base-template/_posts/2017-11-17-10-reasons-this-holiday-season-is-a-great-time-to-sell-your-home.md

 **4. Houses show much better when they’re decorated for the holidays.**

-**3. Supply will increase in January**, which means less demand for your home, and less money for you.
+**3. Supply will increase in January**, which means less demand for your home and less money for you.

 **2. Serious buyers have fewer houses to choose from.** Less inventory means more money for you on your home sale